acoustic-content-samples/wchtools-cli/README.md

 #### Pulling artifacts under a specific folder or path

-  To pull web assets, content types, layouts, and/or layout mappings under a specific path, specify the --path option.
+  To pull web assets, content types, layouts, layout mappings, and/or pages under a specific path, specify the --path option.
 For example:

     wchtools pull -w -v --path /myNavigationWidget  --dir <path-to-working-directory>

-#### Pushing a full site's, pages, content and related authoring artifacts from a local file system folder
+#### Pushing a full site's pages, content, and related authoring artifacts from a local file system folder

   To push (import) all pages, content model, content, and assets to a local working directory, run the following command: